jinmingjian/jinmingjian.github.io/content/pages/resume.md

 I am contributing to kinds of open source systems and projects, including official PRs to Flink, Tensorflow(now LLVM) MLIR, Scala and Eclipse.

-I am used to be as an expert in the [Scala]((http://www.scala-lang.org/gsoc2010)), [Swift](https://github.com/jinmingjian/sde), [Eclipse](https://github.com/jinmingjian/seed), Matlab.
+I am used to be as an expert in the [Scala](http://www.scala-lang.org/gsoc2010), [Swift](https://github.com/jinmingjian/sde), [Eclipse](https://github.com/jinmingjian/seed), Matlab.

 I am a strong leader and have excellent communication skills.

-Currently, I am interesting to reform scalable data intelligent infrastructures for massive data volume (from exabyte to zettabyte) in full spectrum, including the fields of storage design, query scheduling, query execution, query optimization, human - data interaction， under one modern distributed enviroment with fearless operation engineering.
+Currently, I am interesting to reform scalable data intelligent infrastructures for massive data volume (from exabyte to zettabyte) in full spectrum, including the fields of storage design, query scheduling, query execution, query optimization, human - data interaction, under one modern distributed enviroment with fearless operation engineering.

 I am also trying to mix some from data science into the data engineering.

-## Awards
+## Awards<a name="##Awards"></a>

 * **Silver Medalist** of Apache Flink Geek Challenge Competition (2019)